-Besides, the Centre also envisions to conduct sociological profiling of the women contesting state elections in 2017-2018.
+Besides, the Centre also envisions to conduct sociological profiling of the women contesting elections.
 The project will also include the elected representatives of the last three assemblies for each state (including the current assembly).
 This composite profile will integrate, beyond gender, caste, religion, occupation, education, IPC charges, assets and information on political family ties.

 Key Researcher: Gilles Verniers